AWegnerGitHub/awegnergithub.github.io-content/2019_05_14_software_testing_masterclass.md

 Unfortunately, those subtitles are exactly what was said, so the grammar issues are even more glaring.

-The "high-quality sound" that boasted about in the course description doesn't seem accurate.
+The "high-quality sound" that is boasted about in the course description doesn't seem accurate.
 Sound from one lesson to the next varies wildly.
 In one lesson it is difficult to hear the instructor and in the next they are super loud.